 Photo José A. Hermosillo, Festival in LA ©2019 |

-Their small crew had no shelter or showers; they were camping in tents.
-For that reason, they only shoot four to five consecutive days a week, then go back to civilization to recharge batteries.
+Their small crew had no shelter or showers; they camped in tents.
+For that reason, they shot only four to five consecutive days a week, then returned to civilization to recharge batteries.

-They took one full year to edit more than 400 hours of footage and be able to follow three storylines harmoniously: the beekeeper, the restless family, and the land.
+They took one full year to edit more than 400 hours of footage and to follow three storylines harmoniously: the beekeeper, the restless family, and the land.

 In making this film, the children helped convince the adults to participate in the documentary.
 Initially, it was difficult for the filmmakers to approach the family, who were a fundamental part of the story.